gscbravo/scred/README.md

 ## TODO

-- [ ] Display gated subreddits
 - [ ] Show more than just the first page
-- [ ] Allow providing cookies to show private subreddits
+- [ ] Allow providing cookies to display private subreddits
 	- This might be a violation of the [CFAA](https://en.wikipedia.org/wiki/Computer_Fraud_and_Abuse_Act), as I believe there might be a thing against creating accounts specifically